rickalouani/Rancher-howto/README.md

 Out of the box, a Kubernetes cluster would keep your workloads highly available and fault tolerant as long as its control plane and ETCD are running and resources are available, a given.
 But, if you are designing a production environment, that is an obvious single point of failure.
 I am hoping to take a birds eye view at how GKE and Rancher 2.0 aproach Cluster high availabilty and fault tolerance and hopefully give you a few pointers if you're in the process of selecting a platform.
 The subject is fairly complex so please bear with me if I am not able to get my points accross and cause you more confusion.
 But I promise I will do my best.

 GKE is a managed Kubernetes service, and as the name suggests, Google manages the cluster control plane and the cluster store.
 Typically, you would select the number of nodes (x) click create.
 GKE will create a Kubernetes cluster with x worker nodes.
 Master node(s) and ETCD are managed by Google.
 In other words, if your master and ETCD are down you are under the mercy of Google to bring them back up.  without getting of subject, workloads that were running will continue running until they die which happens a lot in micro-services.
 Furthermore, the GKE sla defines a service level objective of  99.5 which is not ideal for a lot of use-cases.
-Scaling your cluster on GKE only means adding or reducing worker nodes again no control over master components.
+The second big drawback of GKE in my opinion is its proprietery nature.
+For many use cases  this is good for many use cases, but if your use case calls for scaling beyond a single cluster you'll be restricted to GCP.
+Let's look at a more flexible way!

 RKE allows you to truly customize your cluster, it allows you to design your cluster using industry best practices.
 It also allows you to scale not only your worker nodes but control nodes as well.
 It allow more control over Kubernetes clusters than most of us need all from a single UI or CLI.

+One of the popular methods of creating
+You aggregate multiple Kubernetes clusters and treat them as a single logical cluster.
+There is a federation control plane that presents to clients a single unified view of the system.
+The federation control plane consists of a federation API server and a federation controller manager that collaborate.
+The federated API server forwards requests to all the clusters in the federation.
+In addition, the federated controller manager performs the duties of the controller manager across all clusters by routing requests to the individual federation cluster members' changes.

 #### Using Kubernetes to Manage Kubernetes Clusters _Cluster_ _Federation_